Rohwer War Relocation Center: Heritage site

 The Rohwer War Relocation Center site is now an Arkansas State University Heritage Site, and features a memorial, the camp cemetery, interpretive panels and audio kiosks.

 The Japanese American Internment Museum opened in nearby McGehee, Arkansas in 2013 and serves as the history museum and unofficial visitor center for the Rohwer War Relocation Center.
 Exhibits include a film, oral histories, photographs and personal artifacts of the internees.

-Shooting of residents by a civilian at Rohwer
+Shooting of residents by a civilian

-M.C.
+In 1942, M.C.
 Brown, a tenant farmer on horseback on his way home from deer hunting, came across some Japanese Americans from the Rohwer camp, on a work detail in the woods.
 He fired his gun, and one of the Japanese American men was struck in the hip by a pellet while another was wounded in the calf of the leg.
 The Japanese Americans were working in the woods under the supervision of a government engineer when the shooting occurred.